antrea-io/antrea-releaser/PROMPT.md

 - Use the EXACT description from the historical entry
 - Use the EXACT category from the historical entry
 - Set `reused_from_history` to `true`
-- Set `confidence_description` and `confidence_classification` to 100
+- Set `include_score` to 100

 This is critical because the same bug fix may appear in multiple releases (e.g., fixed in v2.5.0 and backported to v2.4.1, v2.3.2).

 ### Rule 2: Release Note Label Requirement
 **PRs with the `action/release-note` label MUST be included:**
-- Set `confidence_include` to 100 for these PRs
+- Set `include_score` to 100 for these PRs
 - These are PRs that maintainers have explicitly marked as requiring release notes

-### Rule 3: Inclusion Criteria for Other PRs
+### Rule 3: Inclusion Philosophy - Err on the Side of Inclusion
-For PRs without the `action/release-note` label, include them only if they meet one of these criteria:
-- The change affects Antrea users directly (e.g., behavior changes, new features visible to users)
-- The change is architecturally significant (e.g., major refactoring, dependency upgrades)
-- The change fixes a user-visible bug

-Exclude:
-- Internal refactoring with no user impact
-- Minor dependency updates (patch versions)
-- Test-only changes
-- Documentation-only changes
-- CI/CD improvements
+**IMPORTANT**: It is better to include too many changes than too few.
+When in doubt, include the PR.

+Use the `include_score` field (0-100) to indicate confidence that a PR should be in the CHANGELOG:

+**Scoring Guidelines:**
+- **100**: PRs with `action/release-note` label (MUST include)
+- **100**: PRs with historical entries (MUST reuse)
+- **75-99**: High confidence - user-facing features, important fixes, significant changes
+- **50-74**: Medium confidence - moderate impact changes, minor features
+- **25-49**: Low confidence - uncertain if users care, but might be relevant (will show as *OPTIONAL*)
+- **0-24**: Very low confidence - likely not relevant (will NOT appear in CHANGELOG)

+**What gets included in the CHANGELOG:**
+- `include_score >= 50`: Included normally
+- `include_score 25-49`: Included with `*OPTIONAL*` prefix
+- `include_score < 25`: NOT included in CHANGELOG output

+**You MUST provide an entry for EVERY PR**, even those with low scores.
+This helps with troubleshooting.

 ### Rule 4: Ranking by Importance
-Within each category (ADDED/CHANGED/FIXED), rank changes by importance:
+Within each category (ADDED/CHANGED/FIXED), rank changes by importance using the historical CHANGELOGs as reference:

+**Study the order in the 3 recent CHANGELOGs to understand typical ranking patterns:**
-1. User-facing features/changes that affect most users
+1. **High Priority**: User-facing features/fixes that affect most users or critical functionality
-2. Significant features/changes affecting specific use cases
+2. **Medium Priority**: Significant features/fixes affecting specific use cases or components
-3. Minor improvements or niche fixes
+3. **Lower Priority**: Minor improvements, niche fixes, or dependency updates

-### Rule 5: Grouping Related Changes
-When multiple PRs work together to deliver a single feature, group them:
-- Use the `grouped_with` field to indicate related PRs
-- Typically the main PR should have the most comprehensive description
-- Related PRs can reference the main PR's number in `grouped_with`

-Example: If PRs #1234, #1235, and #1236 all implement parts of a new "XYZ" feature:
-- PR #1234 (main): description = "Add XYZ feature...", grouped_with = [1235, 1236]
-- PR #1235: description = "Add XYZ feature..." (same), grouped_with = [1234, 1236]
-- PR #1236: description = "Add XYZ feature..." (same), grouped_with = [1234, 1235]
+**Special considerations:**
+- **Dependency updates**: Generally rank lower unless they're major upgrades or security-related
+- If included, place dependency updates at the END of their category
+- Security fixes should be ranked high regardless of scope

 ## Output Format